 Step 5: Market yourself

 • Include resume, formatted for Web.
 Your resume can make or break opportunities, so it should be flawless.
 Please review our resume advice here.
+(Do not include your home address on this publicly available site).

 • Include contact information.
 WE RECOMMEND USING A WEB FORM WHERE INDIVIDUALS CAN CONTACT YOU WITHOUT YOUR ACTUAL CONTACT INFORMATION BEING POSTED.
 You can choose to post a phone number, but before you do, consider not only the privacy implications but that you might sound caught off guarded when answering an unsolicited phone call.